Minister-President Michael Kretschmer welcomes future CASUS director

 In order to get an overview of the development at the Center for Advanced Systems Understanding (CASUS) – the institute of the Helmholtz-Zentrum Dresden-Rossendorf (HZDR) in Görlitz – the Minister-President of Saxony, Michael Kretschmer, met CASUS researchers on March 9, 2023.
 On this occasion, he also welcomed the designated director, Prof. Thomas D. Kühne, to Saxony.
 The expert in computational science will move to Görlitz on May 1, 2023 from the University of Paderborn, where he currently holds the Chair of Theoretical Chemistry.
 The refurbishment work at Werk 1 should also be completed by then.

 Since its foundation at the end of August 2019, the Center for Advanced Systems Understanding in Görlitz has grown to around 75 people – so much that the capacities in the original premises at Untermarkt 20 are no longer sufficient.
 Werk 1 in Görlitz (Christoph-Lüders-Strasse 34-35) is currently renovated to create additional space.
-A further 72 jobs for CASUS scientists are expected to be created here by the beginning of May.
+A further 72 workplaces for CASUS scientists are expected to be created here by the beginning of May.
 CASUS will then inhabit its third building in Görlitz after Untermarkt 20 (since 2019) and Untermarkt 19 (since 2022).
 The Minister-President of Saxony, Michael Kretschmer, also inquired about this directly on site – and was pleased with the progress as well as with the overall development of CASUS.

 Minister-President Michael Kretschmer: “CASUS has developed extremely well over the past four years.
 Achievements in highly competitive funding programs, such as the grants from the European Research Council, the strong demand for expertise in international projects and numerous connections in the region and to Poland illustrate this capability clearly.
 The Helmholtz-Zentrum Dresden-Rossendorf is thus strongly contributing to the structural change in Lusatia.
 I am also pleased to see how the many researchers who CASUS draws to Görlitz from all over the world enliven the cityscape.”